thorwin99/SEWorldGenPlugin/README.md

 `-plugin "../Plugins/SEWorldGenPlugin.dll"`

 to it.
 With that, the game will be launched with the plugin installed.
+It will likely crash on first launch.
+For more info, look into the troubleshooting section of the installation page in the wiki.

 ## More Info